hargunmujral/ipynb-to-python/README.md

-# ipynb-to-python
+# Scripts

-A script that converts a Jupyter Notebook file to a Python file
+A collection of scripts for DevEx in python.